For public health officials

 TERIS is unique in that it is governed by an Advisory Board composed of accomplished experts from the fields of medicine, epidemiology and genetics.
 The Advisory Board approves all clinical summaries before they are posted to the database and generates teratogenic risk ratings for individual compounds through consensus.
 Please see "About Us" for more information on the Advisory Board and staff.

-Review our reports
+Review a sample of our reports

 About our team